MaskoFortwana/CyberArk-WebConnect/docs/configuration-troubleshooting.md

-# Configuration and Troubleshooting Guide
+# WebConnect Configuration and Troubleshooting Guide

-This comprehensive guide covers ChromeConnect configuration options, common issues, and troubleshooting procedures.
+This comprehensive guide covers WebConnect configuration options, common issues, and troubleshooting procedures.

 ## 📋 Table of Contents